 - The Casanova: He gets laid.
 A LOT.
 He even points out how the Westerners are better lovers.

 - Cool People Rebel Against Authority: Prides himself on going against the status quo, directly opposing Confucius.

 - Flanderization: He's mostly a caricature of a foppish French aristocrat with none of his deeper ideas or defects (his raging anti-Semitism for instance) addressed.

-- Gag Nose: Socrates makes a joke about his nose falling into his coffee.
+- Gag Nose: Socrates makes a joke about Voltaire's nose falling into a cup of coffee.

 - It's All About Me: Confucius tells him free speech is no excuse to babble about himself.

 - Large Ham: As per usual with Zach Sherwin, especially when he retorts in response to Socrates calling him a frog.
 See Rhyming with Itself.

 - Long-Haired Pretty Boy: Though Confucius thinks his 'do looks like egg noodles.

 - Must Have Caffeine: His love of coffee is mocked by Confucius and Socrates.

 - Rhyming with Itself: Rhymes "frank" with itself four times, and for bonus points, rhymes the preceding word every time as well, three of those four times rhyming "be" with itself.
 At least he uses different meanings of "frank" each time...Let me be frank: